 - Digital evidence - disclosure, new developments, the secure processing of personal information, and how its increased use is affecting the criminal justice system.

 Engagement with policy officials at this conference

 This Westminster Legal Policy Forum conference has attracted particularly strong interest from policymakers.
-It will be an opportunity for stakeholders to engage with officials who have reserved places representing: Attorney General’s Office; Crown Prosecution Service; DfT; Government Legal Department; HMCTS; Home Office; JUSTICE; MoJ; NCA and the Royal Military Police.
+It will be an opportunity for stakeholders to engage with officials who have reserved places representing: HMCTS; Ministry of Justice; the Attorney General's Office; the Crown Prosecution Service; the National Crime Agency; HMPPS; Home Office; the Department for Transport; HM Revenue & Customs; and the National Audit Office.